According to FCC requirements, the information on this webpage must be adhered to

 Automatic System Notification of 911 Calls:

-In addition to Dispatchable Location Identifiers all XBLUE QB and Cloud systems automatically notify multiple extensions within the system of users dialing 911 at other extensions.
+In addition to Dispatchable Location Identifiers all XBLUE X16 Plus, QB and Cloud systems automatically notify multiple extensions within the system of users dialing 911 at other extensions.
 The desk phones that receive notification will display the extension number used to dial 911.
 We recommend that multiple individuals in your organization be advised of this emergency notification function and be prepared to assist emergency responders as needed.